-- Faces must be clean shaven. - Students with longer hair must have it off the face and tied back with plain bands. - Hair colour must be natural in appearance.
+- Faces must be clean shaven.
+(Cultural exemptions may apply). - Students with longer hair must have it off the face and tied back with plain bands. - Hair colour must be natural in appearance.
 Unnatural and/or multi-coloured hair is unacceptable.
 Extreme hairstyles are not acceptable (including shaven head, mohawks and tails). - No jewellery is to be worn.
 The exception is one plain gold or silver stud or sleeper in each earlobe. - No make-up or nail varnish may be worn.